danvk/aoc2023/README.md

 ## Day by day

+### Day 4 (48615 / 38383)

+No point in using a hash map for such a small number of winning numbers on each card.
+Part 2 was more interesting, I like the pattern of using a slice view of a fixed-length buffer as a poor man's queue.

+- Start: 7:28 AM
+- ⭐️: 7:35 AM
+- ⭐️⭐️: 7:47 AM

 ### Day 3 (45310 / 36647)

 These continue to be more involved than I'd expect from the first week.
 In part 2 I looked in each of the eight directions from each `*`.
 A possible issue I had to avoid was double-counting, i.e. if the same number were both north and northwest of a `*`.
 I was worried about boundary conditions until I realized I could completely avoid them by padding the input.